 There are no direct flights on this route.

 The distance between Seoul and Tel Aviv-Yafo is 8076km (5007 miles).
+The average flight duration is 15h 50m.
 The time difference between Seoul and Tel Aviv-Yafo is 7h

 Seoul is served by two main airports with distinct roles.
 Incheon International (ICN) functions as the city’s primary international hub, handling most long-haul and full-service carriers alongside a few premium low-cost operators; it’s located about 48 km west of downtown and typically takes 45–70 minutes by airport railroad (AREX express ~45–55 min, local trains ~60–70 min) or 60–90 minutes by road depending on traffic.
 Fares for rail are usually in the mid-range for regional airports, while limousine buses and taxis can be pricier.
 Gimpo (GMP) sits much closer—roughly 15 km west—and is often used for domestic flights and short international hops to nearby countries, served mainly by budget and legacy carriers; it’s about 20–40 minutes by subway or 30–60 minutes by car.
 Pros: Incheon offers extensive passenger services and international connectivity, while Gimpo is more convenient for quick city access.
 Cons: Incheon’s distance can add transfer time and cost, and Gimpo has fewer long-haul options.